 In short, no matter what it is powered by – renewable energy or fossil fuels – the NT electricity system will benefit from storage.

-Territory's main electricity generator, Territory Generation, stated in their last Statement of Corporate Intent that they have already been exploring battery energy storage systems for the Darwin-Katherine grid.
+The Territory's main electricity generator, Territory Generation, stated in their last Statement of Corporate Intent they have already been exploring battery energy storage systems for the Darwin-Katherine grid.
+According to Renew Economy, Territory Generation issued a tender for a battery back in 2017 and remains in talks with the government over the project.
+Former CEO Tim Duignan has said the battery could potentially be sized at around 35MW and with 35 minutes of storage.
 They need to be supported in this endeavor.

 How will this create Territorian jobs and support Territorian businesses?

 Installing battery storage on the Darwin-Katherine grid means more solar energy can be added to the grid – and that means more solar jobs and more business for NT solar companies.
 More solar energy also lowers NT electricity costs, which in turn drives economic development and job growth.

 Any generator (renewable energy or fossil fuels) that requires help from the battery to maintain stable electricity supply will pay for this service.
 The small additional cost is simply added to the base generation cost as with any generator system.
 Because solar is so cheap it can easily pay for this stability support.